Empty Places: Plot

 The citizens of Sunnydale flee en masse to escape the Hellmouth and Sunnydale becomes a ghost town.
-Buffy spots Clem in his car on his way out; he urges her to leaves town for this particular apocalypse.
+Buffy spots Clem in his car on his way out; he urges her to leave town for this particular apocalypse.

-Giles and Willow go to get information from the police on Caleb, with Willow using some mind control to convince the officer that they are with Interpol.
+Giles and Willow go to get information from the police on Caleb, with Willow using mind control to convince the officer that they are with Interpol.
 Spike and Andrew leave to pursue a lead.
 They discover an engraving on a plaque that states that the power they are searching for is to be wielded by "her" alone.
 At the deserted school, Buffy is confronted by Caleb, who grabs her by the neck and throws her through a window into a wall, rendering her unconscious.
 After she awakens, Buffy returns home to discover that Faith has taken Dawn and the Potentials to The Bronze for a night of relaxation.

-After they run into trouble with the police, who threaten to kill or injure Faith, and briefly hold Dawn and the Potentials' hostage at the Bronze, Buffy confronts the group, minus the absent Spike and Andrew, and demands that they make better choices, and reveals her plans for another attack.
-But at this point, the Potentials, as well as Dawn, Willow, Xander, Anya, Giles and Principal Wood, tell Buffy that they no longer trust her leadership.
+At The Bronze, the girls run into trouble with the police, who threaten to kill or injure Faith, and briefly hold Dawn and the Potentials hostage.
+Buffy confronts the group, saving the girls, and demands that they make better choices, before revealing her plans for another attack.
+At this point, the Potentials, as well as Dawn, Willow, Xander, Anya, Giles, and Principal Wood, tell Buffy that they no longer trust her leadership.
 At Dawn's request, Buffy leaves the house and Faith reluctantly becomes the new leader.

 Continuity

 This episode is the final appearance of the night club "The Bronze", which had appeared regularly since the first episode.
-The band playing there is "Nerf Herder", who wrote and performed the show's theme music throughout: their connection to the series was further acknowledged by this dialogue:
+The band playing there is Nerf Herder, who wrote and performed the show's theme music throughout: their connection to the series was further acknowledged by this dialogue:

 Kennedy: "What kind of band plays during an apocalypse?"

 Dawn: "I think this band might actually be one of the signs."

 Reception

 When it first aired, Nielson Ratings reported that "Empty Places" attracted an audience of 2.3 million.

-In 2023, Rolling Stone ranked all episodes in honor of 20th anniversary of the show ending.
+In 2023, Rolling Stone ranked every episode of the series, in honor of the 20th anniversary of the show ending.
 This episode was ranked as number 136 out of the 144 episodes, described as "a real low point in Season Seven".